themattwilliams/website/blog/mcp.md

 image:
 ---

-# MCP: What It Is, Why It Matters — and Why Caution Is Warranted
+# MCP: what is it, why it matters, and why caution is warranted in 2025

-In late 2024, Anthropic introduced the **Model Context Protocol (MCP)** — a new way for AI agents to interact with tools and data through standardized interfaces.
+In late 2024, [Anthropic introduced](https://www.anthropic.com/news/model-context-protocol) the **Model Context Protocol (MCP)** — a new way for AI agents to interact with tools and data through standardized interfaces.

 MCP has generated excitement across developer communities, especially for its promise to streamline how agents connect to external services.

-But it’s also sparked debate, including among API experts and platform engineers, about whether it’s mature or secure enough for wide adoption.
+But it’s also sparked debate, including among API experts and engineering leaders, about whether it’s mature or secure enough for wide adoption.

-In this post, we’ll explain what MCP does, where it’s useful, and where it falls short — especially for developers trying to build reliable, secure, AI-connected systems.
+In this post, we’ll explain what MCP does, where it’s useful, and where it falls short — especially for developers trying to build reliable and secure
+AI applications and systems.

 ---